Search This Blog

 Third, in these meetings, it is equally important to avoid the pretense of multitasking.
 While it is a good idea to request to repeat or paraphrase questions and is perfectly understandable in a multicultural team membership, it is not an excuse for not focusing during the meeting.

 Fourth, a project manager should really understand the purpose of the meeting.
 An agenda is only good if we stick to it.
-While we don't need to go with the same order of the agenda, it is critical to ensure we don't go on a tangent moving away from the meeting's purpose.
+While we don't need to go with the same order as the agenda, it is critical to ensure we don't go on a tangent moving away from the meeting's purpose.

 Finally, a meeting without the meeting minutes documenting the decisions made to avoid further meetings or actions identified on who should do what by when question the productivity of such meetings.
 A project manager in these cases should become a good facilitator, leader, and coach to keep the meeting in focus, document notes, and coach the team towards effective meetings.